National Women's Soccer League: Challenge Cup

 In 2020, the COVID-19 pandemic prevented the regular season from starting.
 Instead the league played the newly announced Challenge Cup, a tournament-style competition starting in late June, with all teams in a protective bubble in Salt Lake City.
 This made the NWSL the first professional team sport in the U.S. to restart during the pandemic.
 The Houston Dash won the inaugural Challenge Cup, topping the Chicago Red Stars in the final.

 In November 2020, the NWSL announced that the Challenge Cup would become an annual league cup competition.
 The 2021 Challenge Cup was played in April and May prior to the regular season, with the Portland Thorns FC emerging as victors over NJ/NY Gotham FC in the final.
 The 2022 Challenge Cup was played from March to May of that year and was won by the North Carolina Courage.
 The 2023 NWSL Challenge Cup was played concurrently with the NWSL season, and the North Carolina Courage won their second straight NWSL Challenge Cup.

-In 2024, the Challenge Cup became a single-game super cup contested by the previous season's NWSL Shield holder and NWSL Champion.
+In 2024, the Challenge Cup became a single-game super cup contested by the previous season's NWSL Shield holder and NWSL Championship winner.
 Should the same team win both trophies, the Challenge Cup would be a rematch of the previous season's championship game (which happened for the first time in the 2025 edition).
-The 2023 NWSL Shield winners San Diego Wave FC defeated the NWSL Champion's NJ/NY Gotham FC to win the 2024 Challenge Cup, the first under the current format.
+The 2023 NWSL Shield winners San Diego Wave FC defeated the 2023 NWSL Champions NJ/NY Gotham FC to win the 2024 Challenge Cup, the first under the current format.
+In 2025, the 2024 Champions and Shield winners Orlando Pride faced off against the championship runner-up Washington Spirit, with Washington prevailing on penalties.
+The most recent 2026 edition, played on June 26, saw 2025 champions Gotham FC defeat Shield winners Kansas City Current.